raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

 Fantastic work!
-Your comicbook page now contains a form with input fields.
+Your superhero creation page now contains a form with input fields.

 In the next step you will make your form interactive so your user's changes can be updated on the page.